Form 5500 Reporting

-These exceptions only hold true, however, if the owners and/or the owners and spouses are the only employees of the firm that are eligible to participate in the plan.
-But if even one non-owner who is not a spouse has an account in the plan at any time during the plan year, that will require you to file the Form 5500.
+These exceptions only hold true, however, if the owners and/or the owners and spouses are the only employees of the firm who are eligible to participate in the plan.
+If even one non-owner who is not a spouse has an account in the plan at any time during the plan year, that will require you to file the Form 5500.

 Employers who are required to file Form 5500 electronically must also secure a fidelity bond for their plan.
 The bond is generally a rider on your firm’s insurance policy so you should contact your insurance provider each year to ensure you have the correct bond amount for your plan.
 The bond must be for at least 10% of the plan’s assets, not to exceed $500,000.
 The minimum bond amount is $1,000.

-For more information about the electronic Form 5500 Reporting, click here.
+Learn more information about the electronic Form 5500 Reporting.